chenfanggm/lychii-ui/README.md

-# LYCHII - Born for C, Change, Conduct, Commit
+# LYCHII Bot
-A new way of discovering the world
+A new way to interactive with your service

 # Install
 * Clone this repo, and navigate to the directory